sculptor-devops/docs/source/docs/webhooks.md

 ---

 # Webhooks {#webhooks}
 You can setup an enpoint to let your git provider to send you a post when a push is done to your repository.
-To configure it you need to show your domain configuration using [domain:show](/docs/commands/domains/#show) command, see ***deploy url*** parameter.
+In order to configure it, you need to check your domain configuration using the [domain:show](/docs/commands/domains/#show) command, see ***deploy url*** parameter.
 ```shell
 $ sudo sculptor domain:show example.com
 +-------------------+-----------------------------------------------------------+